 South Arts Announces Folk & Traditional Arts Master Artist Fellowship RecipientsSee All News

 Atlanta, GA - South Arts, a nonprofit regional arts organization, has announced the inaugural recipients of the In These Mountains: Folk & Traditional Arts Master Artist Fellowships.
-These nine folk and traditional artists, from throughout Central Appalachian counties of Kentucky, North Carolina, and Tennessee, will each receive an award of $9,000 to continue their lifelong learning.
+These nine folk and traditional artists, from throughout Central Appalachian counties of Kentucky, North Carolina, and Tennessee, will each receive $9,000 awards to continue their lifelong learning.

 The nine recipients include: